 A strong and engaging corporate narrative is essential and digital is the primary channel where this needs to be communicated effectively.
 But it must be underpinned by transparent, relevant information to gain the trust of stakeholders.
 For this reason, our protocol measures companies across two separate pillars: Substance and Distinctiveness (how effectively this information is conveyed).

-This will allow us to plot companies on our Lundquist communications model, which offers a new way to understand how companies are positioned in relation to their peers and competitors based on their communications approach.
+This will allow us to plot companies on our Lundquist communication model, which offers a new way to understand how companies are positioned in relation to their peers and competitors based on their communications approach.

 Areas covered in the research